This page was reviewed under our medical and editorial policy by

 In addition to screening for colorectal cancer, a flexible sigmoidoscopy may be used to diagnose or determine the causes of digestive system issues such as diarrhea, abdominal pain or unexplained weight loss.

 Colorectal cancer screening is essential to finding and treating cancers early (potentially even detecting precancerous growths).
 A doctor may recommend a flexible sigmoidoscopy every five years, or every 10 if a stool test is performed annually.
-If you get a colonoscopy, you’ll probably only need to do it every 10 years if you don’t have an increased risk of colorectal cancer.
+If a patient undergoes a colonoscopy, he or she will probably only need to do it every 10 years if he or she doesn't have an increased risk of colorectal cancer.

-In preparation for a flexible sigmoidoscopy, notify your doctor about any medications you’re taking and make sure they’re OK to continue using.
-You'll also need to prepare the colon and rectum by emptying them completely.
+In preparation for a flexible sigmoidoscopy, the patient should notify the care team about any current medications and make sure they’re OK to continue using.
+The patient also needs to prepare the colon and rectum by emptying them completely.
 Colon preparation (prep) is usually done through a combination of medications and diet.
 Bowel prep for a flexible sigmoidoscopy isn’t generally as extensive as what’s needed for a colonoscopy.

 To clean out the bowels, a doctor may recommend a clear liquid diet for the day leading up to the procedure.
 This means clear bouillon or broth, gelatins, coffee or tea without milk or creamer, fruit juices, sports drinks and water.

-The night before the procedure, you may have to take medications to prepare the colon, a combination of laxatives and enemas that may cause diarrhea and empty the bowels.
+The night before the procedure, the patient may have to take medications to prepare the colon, a combination of laxatives and enemas that may cause diarrhea and empty the bowels.

 A flexible sigmoidoscopy usually takes place in a doctor's office or an outpatient clinic and lasts about 10 to 20 minutes.
-Typically, you aren’t sedated for a flexible sigmoidoscopy.
+Typically, the patient isn't sedated for a flexible sigmoidoscopy.

-During the procedure, you’ll be asked to lie on your left side in the fetal position.
-Your doctor may perform a digital rectal exam (DRE) first to check for abnormalities and prepare the anus for the scope.
+During the procedure, the patient will be asked to lie on his or her left side in the fetal position.
+The care team may perform a digital rectal exam (DRE) first to check for abnormalities and prepare the anus for the scope.

 The doctor then inserts a lubricated sigmoidoscope and pumps air into the colon for a better view.
 The doctor may also suction out fluid or waste.
-You may feel pressure, the urge to defecate or some slight cramping.
+The patient may feel pressure, the urge to defecate or some slight cramping.

-The doctor may also remove any polyps found.
-You shouldn’t feel this.
+The doctor may also remove any colorectal polyps found.
+The patient shouldn’t feel this.
 The doctor may study the samples in a lab to check that they aren’t cancerous or precancerous.

-You may experience some bleeding after the procedure, most likely if a polyp is removed.
-It may show up a day or two later, when you’ve taken in solid foods and are having bowel movements again.
+Patients may experience some bleeding after the procedure, most likely if a polyp is removed.
+It may show up a day or two later, when patients have taken in solid foods and have bowel movements again.

 The test may cause more serious bleeding up to two weeks after the test.

 Uncommon complications of this procedure include puncturing or perforation of the colon.
-If you’ve experienced a puncture or perforation, the doctor may need to redo the procedure to fix it (or potentially perform surgery).
+If the patient experiences a puncture or perforation, the doctor may need to redo the procedure to fix it (or potentially perform surgery).

 In very rare cases, these uncommon complications may be fatal.
-Get help right away if you have:
+Get help right away if any of the following occur:

-You may experience minor cramping or bloating.
-You may typically resume normal activities and diet immediately, unless you were sedated.
+Patients may experience minor cramping or bloating.
+Most patients may typically resume normal activities and diet immediately, unless sedation was used.

-Right after (or even during) the procedure, your doctor may review the findings from the visual examination with you.
+Right after (or even during) the procedure, the care team may review the findings from the visual examination with the patient.
 It may take a few days to hear back about any tissue samples taken during the procedure.

-Concerns your doctor may find during the procedure include:
+Concerns the care team may find during the procedure include:

-If your doctor finds anything abnormal, he or she may recommend a colonoscopy to examine the rest of the colon and remove any polyps or growths.
+If the care team finds anything abnormal, a colonoscopy may be recommended to examine the rest of the colon and remove any polyps or growths.